Pagure/pagure/doc/usage/index.rst

 Usage
 =====

-Using pagure should come fairly easily, especially to people already used to forges such as GitHub or GitLab.
+Using Pagure should come fairly easily, especially to people already used to forges such as GitHub or GitLab.
 There are however some tips and tricks which can be useful to know and that this section of the doc covers.

-One of the major difference with GitHub and GitLab is that for each project on pagure, four git repositories are made available:
+One of the major difference with GitHub and GitLab is that for each project on Pagure, four git repositories are made available:

-* A git repository containing the source code, displayed in the main section of the pagure project.
+* A git repository containing the source code, displayed in the main section of the Pagure project.
 * A git repository for the documentation
 * A git repository for the issues and their metadata
 * A git repository for the metadata for pull-requests